Create Aggregated Metrics with Metrics Calculations

 How to create an aggregate or calculated metric?

-Once you choose the Aggregate metrics option, you'll see the list of imported metrics in the left pane.
+Once you choose the From calculation option and select Calculated, you'll see the list of imported metrics in the left pane of the Metric trees page.
 Let's understand the steps and workflow with an example: We've imported revenue data from AMER, EMEA, APAC, and now wish to understand the total revenue or the average revenue!

-- Drag and drop the New metric tile from the left pane to the right pane, and give the new aggregate metric a relevant title or name!
-And, select the Trend of its progression (higher the better or lower the better).
+- In the Name new metric modal, give the new aggregate metric a relevant title or name!
+Select the Unit and Trend of its progression (higher the better or lower the better).

 - To suit the example, we'll call the new aggregate metric "Total revenue" for adding up the values, or "Consolidated revenue" for calculating the average.